0xModene/index-deployments/README.md

 ## Usage Guide

+New deployments have two phases:

+1. PR for a deployment script with tests
+2. PR for an executed deployment

+### 1: Deployment scripts

-To add a new deployment, create 3 files prefixed with the next deployment stage numeral.
+To add a new deployment script, create 3 files prefixed with the next deployment stage numeral.
 ```sh
 # Example
 touch deploy/015_my_deployment_script.ts